oweitman/docker-devcontainer/README.md

 - projects: Root directory for all project directories and repositories
 - .vscode-server: vscode server in the container, which maintains contact with the vscode instance of the development computer.

+> **Anmerkung**
+>
+> Theoretically, the setup should also work with an LXC container or VM in a similar configuration.
+This cannot currently be tested.
+>
+> Feedback is appreciated

 ## entrypoint.sh

 In the start script entrypoint.sh, which is executed every time the container is started, the ssh key file is copied to the correct location and the ssh server is started.